Connecting Whole-School Literacy

 -17% sale

-Character Education Series by Dr Phil Cummins
+Character Education Series Bundle by Dr Phil Cummins

-Character Education Series by Dr Phil Cummins $100.00 $119.80
+Character Education Series Bundle by Dr Phil Cummins $100.00 $119.80

 This four-book series, built on over three decades of global research and conversations with students, families and educators, provides a comprehensive roadmap for living a meaningful life.
 The books form a progressive journey: from discovering purpose, through developing excellence, into leadership, and finally creating actionable plans for impact.
 Drawing on research by Dr Phil Cummins from CIRCLE Education, a School for tomorrow, and the Game Changers podcast, each volume offers students practical guidance for personal growth and societal contribution.